(CNN) — From opulent to budget, from north to south, here is a selection of the best hotels in Mumbai, India:

 Rooms are modest but all boast tasteful, minimal decor and furnishing.
 Amenities include a flat screen TV, DVD player, iron and board, baby cot and hair dryer.
 The entire building has Wi-Fi connectivity, though it is chargeable.

-15. Best Western The Emerald: In town on business?
-Bring the family along
+15. Best Western The Emerald: Bring the family along

 The world's largest hotel chain has scored a notch in its rather large belt with Best Western Juhu, Mumbai's hip shopping and entertainment zone.
 Chetan Mehta, executive director of the hotel, believes that personalized service and friendly staff -- who can arrange anniversary surprises, restaurant reservations, spa bookings or hospital visits -- brings guests back.